munificent/game-programming-patterns/book/command.markdown

     The command could store a reference to that too, but that can be a waste of space when every command will end up using the same context.
 A lighter-weight option is to pass it in when you execute the command.
 This is what the <a class="pattern" href="context-parameter.html">Context Parameter</a> pattern is about.

+- You may end up with a lot of different command classes.
+In order to make it easier to implement those, it's often helpful to define a concrete base class with a bunch of convenient high-level methods that the derived commands can compose to define their behavior.
+That turns the command's main `execute` method into a <a href="subclass-sandbox.html" class="pattern">Subclass Sandbox</a>.

 - In our examples, we explicitly chose which actor would handle a command.
 In some cases, especially where your object model is hierarchical, it may not be so cut-and-dried.
 An object may respond to a command, or it may decide to pawn it off on some subordinate object.
 If you do that, you've got yourself a <a class="gof-pattern" href="http://en.wikipedia.org/wiki/Chain-of-responsibility_pattern">Chain of Responsibility</a>.

 - Some commands are stateless chunks of pure behavior like the `JumpCommand` in the first example.
 In cases like that, having <span name="singleton">more</span> than one instance of that class wastes memory, since all instances are equivalent.
 The <a class="gof-pattern" href="flyweight.html">Flyweight</a> pattern addresses that.